SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 #### Favorite incident searches

 Once a query or a search is committed, they can be saved for future use by clicking the star icon to the right of the search bar.
-These saved searches will be stored as tabs just below the search bar.
+These saved searches will be stored as bookmarks to the right of the search bar.

 <img src={useBaseUrl('img/cloud-soar/image145.png')} alt="save query" width="800"/>